Need to know

 If you're all set for a summer of grilling steaks and snags in the sunshine, a barbecue that goes the distance to give you the best possible results is a must.
 But with prices for various models ranging from a few hundred bucks for a portable barbie up to thousands for a four-burner beast, it can be tricky to know how much you should spend.

-Our experts have tested more than 35 barbecues, including electric, gas (including those that run on natural gas) and charcoal barbecues to find the best performers.
+Our experts have tested more than 35 barbecues, including electric, gas, pellet and charcoal barbecues to find the best performers.

 Our test covers a whole range of models, from smaller portable barbecues that are suited for a balcony or smaller outdoor space up to large four-burner units that are great for entertaining.

-And while our experts found that some of the more expensive brands were indeed amongst the top performers in our tests, there were also some pricier models that failed to get the CHOICE Recommended seal of approval.
+And while our experts found that some of the more expensive brands were indeed amongst the top performers in our tests, there were also some pricier models that failed to get a CHOICE recommendation.
 If you have a smaller budget, the good news is that some cheaper brands scored almost as well as brands costing much more.

 There's a range of different features that can account for a hefty price tag, and you may find that a bargain barbecue doesn't last as long as a pricier model.
 Look for a barbecue with a solid construction that uses quality materials, as it'll be out in the elements and will need protection.

-Our experts have identified three cheaper barbecues that performed similarly to more expensive models to show that splashing the cash doesn't always get you a barbie with better performance.
+Our experts have identified two cheaper barbecues that performed similarly to more expensive models to show that splashing the cash doesn't always get you a barbie with better performance.

 The KitchenAid and Masport four-burner barbecues compared.